loveartemkorotenko/Assignment3SQL/README.md

 **3. What are the advantages and disadvantages of storing business logic inside the database?**
 *Advantages:* It centralizes the logic so all connected applications follow the exact same rules, reduces network latency since logic executes close to the data, and ensures high performance for complex data manipulations.
-*Disadvantages:* It makes version control and automated testing more difficult, tightly couples the system to a specific database vendor (e.g., PostgreSQL), and can be harder to debug compared to logic in modern application backends.
+*Disadvantages:* It makes version control and automated testing more difficult, tightly couples the system to a specific database vendor (PostgreSQL), and can be harder to debug compared to logic in modern application backends.

 ## Bonus task 3
 ```